StuffbyYuki/LinkedIn-Invitation-Withdrawer/README.md

 python invitation_withdrawer.py
 ```

 Or you add an argument for specifying how long you've been waiting on the invitations.
-The script will delete the invitations wih the specified length of wait.
+The script will delete the invitations of the specified length of wait.

 ```
 python invitation_withdrawer.py '2 weeks'